Bio

 Gardening, eating good food, going to farmers markets, reading, cooking good food for others, learning, dancing, listening to great music, camping, morning swims in the ocean, scuba diving, driving and quality time with my partner and our children.

-Tea (I LOVE TEA!), coffee, hot cocoa, IPA’s and my dear friend Caroline’s water kefir
+Tea (I LOVE TEA!), coffee, hot cocoa & IPA’s

 Pedro Pascal, Jonny Depp and Angelina Jolie